-Article 23.
+Article 25.
 Transparency of Proceedings

-1. The UNCITRAL Rules on Transparency in Treaty-based Investor-State Arbitration, as adopted by the United Nations Commission on International Trade Law on 11 July 2013 shall apply to international arbitration proceedings initiated pursuant to Article 22 (2) (b) and (c).

-2. Nothing in this Agreement or the applicable arbitration rules shall prevent the exchange of information between the European Union and the Republic of Italy or vice versa, which relates to international arbitration proceedings initiated pursuant to Article 22.
+- 1. The UNCITRAL rules on transparency in treaty-based investor-State arbitration, as adopted by the United Nations Commission on International Trade Law on 10 July 2013 shall apply to international arbitration proceedings initiated pursuant to Article 24 (Settlement of Disputes between Investors of a Party and the other Party). - 2.
+Nothing in this Agreement or the applicable arbitration rules shall prevent the exchange of information between the European Union and the Republic of Italy or vice versa, which relates to international arbitration proceedings initiated pursuant to Article 24.

-Article 24.
+Article 26.
 Applicable Law and Rules of Interpretation

-1. The Arbitration Tribunal and the competent court of the Party shall apply this Agreement as interpreted in accordance with the Vienna Convention on the Law of Treaties, and other rules and principles of international law applicable between the Parties.
+- 1. The Arbitration Tribunal shall apply this Agreement as interpreted in accordance with the Vienna Convention on the Law of Treaties, and other rules and principles of international law applicable between the Parties.
 For greater certainty, the domestic law of the Parties shall not constitute part of the applicable law.
-In case of the Republic of =taly ?domestic law? includes the law of the European Union.

-2. The Arbitration Tribunal shall not have jurisdiction to determine the legality of a measure under the domestic law of a Party.
+In case of the Republic of Italy "domestic law" includes the law of the European Union. - 2.
+The Arbitration Tribunal shall not have jurisdiction to determine the legality of a measure under the domestic law of a Party.
 For greater certainty, in determining the consistency of a measure with this Agreement, the Arbitration Tribunal may consider, as appropriate, the domestic law of a Party as a matter of fact.
 In doing so, the Arbitration Tribunal shall follow the prevailing interpretation given to the domestic law by the courts or authorities of that Party.

-Article 25.
+Article 27.
 Ethics

-1. Arbitrators shall be independent of, and not be affiliated with or take instructions from, a disputing party or the government of a Party with regard to trade and investment matters.
+- 1. Arbitrators shall be independent of, and not be affiliated with or take instructions from, a disputing party or the government of a Party with regard to trade and investment matters.
 Arbitrators shall not take instructions from any organisation, government or disputing party with regard to matters related to the dispute.
 They shall not participate in the consideration of any disputes that would create a direct or indirect conflict of interest.
-In so doing, they shall comply with Annex I (Code of Conduct).
-In addition, upon appointment, they shall refrain from acting as counsel in any pending or new investment protection dispute under this or any other agreement or domestic law.

-2. Following the establishment of the Arbitration Tribunal under Article 22 if a disputing party considers that an arbitrator does not meet the requirements set out in paragraph 1 of this Article or in Annex I, it shall send a notice of challenge to the appointing authority as established by the relevant rules of procedure, who shall transmit it to the arbitrator concerned.
+In so doing, they shall comply with Annex | (Code of Conduct).
+In addition, upon appointment, they shall refrain from acting as counsel in any pending or new investment protection dispute under this or any other agreement or domestic law. - 2.
+Following the establishment of the Arbitration Tribunal under Article 24 (Settlement of Disputes between Investors of a Party and the other Party) if a disputing party considers that an arbitrator does not meet the requirements set out in paragraph 1 or in Annex |, it shall send a notice of challenge to the appointing authority as established by the relevant rules of procedure, who shall transmit it to the arbitrator concerned.
 The notice of challenge shall be sent within 15 days after the constitution of the Arbitration Tribunal was communicated to the disputing party, or within 15 days after the date on which the relevant facts came to its knowledge, if they could not have reasonably been known at the time of constitution of the Arbitration Tribunal.
-The notice of challenge shall state the grounds for the challenge.

-3. If, within 15 days after the date of the notice of challenge, the challenged arbitrator has elected not to resign from the Arbitration Tribunal, the appointing authority, after hearing the disputing parties and after providing the arbitrator an opportunity to submit any observations, issue a decision within 45 days after receipt of the notice of challenge and forthwith notify the disputing parties and other arbitrators of the Arbitration Tribunal.
+The notice of challenge shall state the grounds for the challenge. - 3.
+If, within 15 days after the date of the notice of challenge, the challenged arbitrator has elected not to resign from the Arbitration Tribunal, the appointing authority, after hearing the disputing parties and after providing the arbitrator an opportunity to submit any observations, issue a decision within 45 days after receipt of the notice of challenge and forthwith notify the disputing parties and other arbitrators of the Arbitration Tribunal.